mikepierce/GNU-bc-Functions/README.md

     that prints the details of a cubic and quartic polynomial.
   - Add a function that finds "algebraic" approximations to real numbers. (see [this](https://mathoverflow.net/q/2861/64073)).
   - Add a numerical derivative function (see [this](https://en.wikipedia.org/wiki/Five-point_stencil)).
-  - Implement the Euclidean algorithm for the GCD.

 ## Allusions